EU Hits Google With $5 Billion Fine For Pushing Apps On Android Users

 The executive body says that about 80 percent of smart devices in Europe run on Android.
 It's not illegal to dominate a market, the European Commission says — but companies aren't supposed to "abuse their powerful market position by restricting competition."

 Google licenses its Android operating system to third-party phone manufacturers.
-The issue, the EU says, is that Google requires Android device makers to pre-install the Google search and browser apps on "practically all" devices sold in Europe; in the past, the company used financial incentives to further encourage pre-installation.
+The issue, the EU says, is that Google requires Android device-makers to pre-install the Google search and browser apps on "practically all" devices sold in Europe; in the past, the company used financial incentives to further encourage pre-installation.
 That makes it hard for other search apps to compete, the EU says.

 Another problem has to do with rival operating systems.
 Source code for the Android system is shared online, allowing third parties to modify it and create "forks," or versions of Android not approved by Google.
 (Amazon's Fire devices, for example, run a "fork" of Android.)